wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 The roboRIO has 10 built-in DIO ports (numbered 0-9), as seen in the image above.
 Each port has three pins - signal ("S"), power ("V"), and ground ("|ground|").
 The "power" and "ground" pins are used to power the peripheral sensors that connect to the DIO ports - there is a constant 5V potential difference between the "power" and the "ground" pins [3]_ - the "power" pin corresponds to the "high" state (5V), and the "ground" to "low" (0V).
 The signal pin is the pin on which the signal is actually measured (or, when used as an output, the pin that sends the signal).

-All DIO ports have built in "pull-up" resistors between the power pins and the signal pins - these ensure that when the signal pin is "floating" (i.e. is not connected to any circuit), they consistently remain in a "high" state.
+All DIO ports have built-in "pull-up" resistors between the power pins and the signal pins - these ensure that when the signal pin is "floating" (i.e. is not connected to any circuit), they consistently remain in a "high" state.

 Connecting a simple switch to a DIO port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^